 Fees for Events

-There are three rates for most City Center events: a "standard" rate, a "members" rate, and a "reduced" rate for people with limited income.
-Attendees may choose the rate that fits their situation.
-Those who are unable to attend a program due to financial constraints may inquire about scholarship and work exchange assistance.
+There are three rates for most City Center events: a general rate, a members rate, and sliding scale rates for those with limited income.
+Attendees may choose the rate that suits their situation.
+Those who are unable to attend a program due to financial constraints may inquire about other arrangements.

 City Center offers a variety of outreach and volunteer programs and activities.